Track and Trace for Governments

 Environmental Awareness

-traceCORE Digital Track and Trace is a system that helps businesses secure their supply chains, confront illegal criminal networks, enhance excise tax collection, detect counterfeit and other violations, protect citizens from harmful products and foster fair competition.
+traceCORE Digital Track and Trace is a system that helps businesses secure their supply chains and empowers governments to enhance excise tax collection, detect fraud, stop illicit networks, protect consumers, and foster fair competition.

 The Limitations of Traditional Traceability Systems

-According to TGL, there are various challenges that arise when using traditional traceability methods.
+According to TGL, there are several key challenges associated with traditional traceability systems:

 Limited Visibility and Traceability